STRENSIQ gets straight to the source

 Clinical data

 References: 1.
 STRENSIQ.
-Package insert.
+Package Insert.
 Alexion Pharmaceuticals, Inc. 2.
 Rockman-Greenberg C. Hypophosphatasia.
 Pediatr Endocrinol Rev. 2013;10(suppl 2):380-388.
 3. Taketani T. Neurological symptoms of hypophosphatasia.
 In: Fonta C, Negyessy L (eds).
 Neuronal Tissue-Nonspecific Alkaline Phosphatase (TNAP).
 Springer; 2015:309-322.
 4. Surtees E, Mills P, Clayton P. Inborn errors affecting vitamin B6 metabolism.
 Future Neurol.
 2006;1(5):615-620.
 5. Bianchi ML, Bishop NJ, Guañabens N, et al; Rare Bone Disease Action Group of the European Calcified Tissue Society.
 Hypophosphatasia in adolescents and adults: overview of diagnosis and treatment.
 Osteoporos Int.
 2020;31(8):1445-1460.
 6. Conti F, Ciullini L, Pugliese G. Hypophosphatasia: clinical manifestation and burden of disease in adult patients.
 Clin Cases Miner Bone Metab.
 2017;14(2):230-234.
 7. Salles JP.
 Hypophosphatasia: biological and clinical aspects, avenues for therapy.
 Clin Biochem Rev. 2020;41(1):13-27.
 8. Colazo JM, Hu JR, Dahir KM, et al. Neurological symptoms in hypophosphatasia.
 Osteoporos Int.
 2019;30(2):469-480.
 9. Orimo H. The mechanism of mineralization and the role of alkaline phosphatase in health and disease.
 J Nippon Med Sch.
 2010;77(1):4-12.
 10. Whyte MP, Leung E, Wilcox WR, et al. Natural history of perinatal and infantile hypophosphatasia: a retrospective study.
 J Pediatr.
 2019;209:116–124.e4.
 11. Szabo SM, Tomazos IC, Petryk A, et al. Frequency and age at occurrence of clinical manifestations of disease in patients with hypophosphatasia: a systematic literature review.
 Orphanet J Rare Dis.
 2019;14(1):85.
 12. Weber TJ, Sawyer EK, Moseley S, Odrljin T, Kishnani PS.
 Burden of disease in adult patients with hypophosphatasia: results from two patient-reported surveys.
 Metabolism.
 2016;65(10):1522-1530.
 13. Rush ET, Moseley S, Petryk A. Burden of disease in pediatric patients with hypophosphatasia: results from the HPP Impact Patient Survey and the HPP Outcomes Study Telephone interview.
 Orphanet J Rare Dis.
 2019;14(1):201.

 WARNINGS AND PRECAUTIONS

-• Hypersensitivity Reactions, including anaphylaxis, have been reported in STRENSIQ-treated patients.
+• Life-threatening Hypersensitivity Reactions, Including Anaphylaxis, have been reported in STRENSIQ-treated patients.
 Signs and symptoms consistent with anaphylaxis included difficulty breathing, choking sensation, nausea, periorbital edema, and dizziness.
 These reactions have occurred within minutes after subcutaneous administration of STRENSIQ and have been observed more than 1 year after treatment initiation.
-Other hypersensitivity reactions have also been reported in STRENSIQ-treated patients, including vomiting, fever, headache, flushing, irritability, chills, skin erythema, rash, pruritus and oral hypoesthesia.
+Other hypersensitivity reactions have also been reported in STRENSIQ-treated patients, including vomiting, fever, headache, flushing, irritability, chills, erythema, rash, pruritus, and oral hypoesthesia.
+Consider the risks and benefits of re-administering STRENSIQ following a severe reaction.
+If the decision is made to re-administer, monitor patients for a reoccurrence of signs and symptoms of a severe hypersensitivity reaction.

 • Ectopic Calcifications: Patients with HPP are at increased risk for developing ectopic calcifications.
 Events of ectopic calcification, including ophthalmic (conjunctival and corneal) and renal (nephrocalcinosis, nephrolithiasis), have been reported in the clinical trial experience with STRENSIQ.
 There was insufficient information to determine whether or not the reported events were consistent with the disease or due to STRENSIQ.
 No visual changes or changes in renal function were reported resulting from the occurrence of ectopic calcifications.